-Partnership Working - Key Milestones/Activities this Period: Status 1 Scope and Approach agreed with CMT and Project Team Complete Identification of key projects (to use as case studies) Complete 2 Evidence gathering template developed and issued Complete 3 Commence creation of case studies Commenced Pa tnership Working - Key Milestones/Activities Planne d for Next Period: 1 Review and finalisation of case studies 2 Draft lessons learned/future actions and considerations 3 Report completed and presented to IIB Pa rtnership Working - Project Risks: Risk Description Mitigation There is a risk that the case studies do not sufficiently Ensure case studies clearly 1 evidence good partnership working, particularly from demonstrate the characteristics an external viewpoint. outlined above.
-The report should clearly outline as a sufficient means of evidencing improvement.
+nership Working - Key Milestones/Activities this od: Status Scope and Approach agreed with CMT and Project Team Complete dentification of key projects (to use as case studies) Complete Evidence gathering template developed and issued Complete Commence creation of case studies Commenced d: Scope and Approach agreed with CMT and Project eam dentification of key projects (to use as case studies) Evidence gathering template developed and issued

-There is a risk that the case studies are not accepted

-lessons learned and how these will be

-effective and consistent partnership

-taken forward to inform future

-working.
+Partnership Working - Key Milestones/Activities Planned for Next Period:

+- 1 Review and finalisation of case studies

+- 2 Draft lessons learned/future actions and considerations

+- 3 Report completed and presented to IIB

+Partnership Working - Project Risks:

+- · ···································· Risk Description Mitigation 1 There is a risk that the case studies do not sufficiently evidence good partnership working, particularly from an external viewpoint.
+Ensure case studies consider and include the main descriptors within the evidence gathering template (bullet points 1-5 above).
+2 There is a risk that the case studies are not accepted as a sufficient means of evidencing improvement.
+The report should clearly outline lessons learned and how these will be taken forward to inform future effective and consistent partnership working.

-Completion Date: 20/10/2023 Partnership Working Completed By: Peter Tonks partnerships will become ineffective.
-Assurance Framework.
-3 that as focus is removed from partnership working, the Working is embedded in the Single Once the Improvement Plan is complete there is a risk Ensure the importance of Partnership
+3 Once the Improvement Plan is complete there is a risk that as focus is removed from partnership working, the partnerships will become ineffective.
+Ensure the importance of Partnership Working is embedded in the Single Assurance Framework.
+Partnership Working Completed By: Peter Tonks Completion Date: 20/10/2023